muktarrejvi/cybersecurity-portfolio/README.md

 # 🛡️ Cybersecurity Portfolio

-A collection of practical notes, reports, and tools related to **Blue Team operations** and **SOC analysis**.
-Includes work on SIEM analysis, log parsing, and threat detection exercises.
+A collection of practical notes, reports, and tools SIEM analysis, log parsing and threat detection exercises.

 ---